 Prevention of Sexual Misconduct on University Campuses (2018-2019)

-The project’s goals are to summarize the problems and best practices in sexual harassment intervention and training by conducting a review of the literature and identifying current best practices; examine the potential role of courage and self-awareness in incidents of sexual harassment, as well as the ways these characteristics could be developed in individuals and incorporated into interventions including training; and to develop designs that utilize these insights.
+This project team was designed to summarize the problems and best practices in sexual harassment intervention and training by conducting a review of the literature and identifying current best practices; examine the potential role of courage and self-awareness in incidents of sexual harassment, as well as the ways these characteristics could be developed in individuals and incorporated into interventions including training; and develop designs that utilize these insights.

 Fall 2018 – Spring 2019

 Prevention of Sexual Misconduct on University Campuses (poster by Suzanne Shanahan, Sim Sitkin, Moran Anisman-Razin, Adam Stanaland, Carolyn Bell, Elisabeth Collins, Alexandra Davis, Ryan Geitner, Carly Levi, Sonali Mehta, Nicoly Santos, presented at Bass Connections Showcase, Duke University, April 17, 2019)

 See related team, Prevention of Sexual Misconduct on University Campuses: Intervention, Implementation and Evaluation (2019-2020).

 - Suzanne Shanahan, Kenan Institute for Ethics|Arts & Sciences-Sociology